jijihohococo/ichi-validation/README.md

 ### ```max```

-If the data is string, it is aimed to validate the number of this data string length is less than the declared number or not.
+If the data is string, it is aimed to validate the number of this data string length is less than the declared maximum number or not.

 ```php